Helena Maleno: Criminalization and international support

-For years, the human rights defender has been suffering from calls, persecutions and aggressions that aim to put an end to the work she does through her organization and that has endangered her own life.
+For years, as a human rights defender, Helena Maleno Garzón has suffered from calls, persecutions and aggressions that aim to put an end to the work she does through her organization and that has endangered her own life.
 One of the most serious episodes was the one suffered in the neighborhood of Boukhalef (Tangier) in 2014, when Helena suffered an assassination attempt after trying to protect women and children in racists raids.

 In August 2017, she received a photo of a gun loaded with the message "I suggest silence or you will die, you are bothering the authorities".
 Organisations launched a campaign in her behalf under the slogan “defend who defends”, which was signed by more than 500 entities such as Amnesty International, Médicos del Mundo, the Andalusian Ombudsman or political parties.
 Next, the World Organization Against Torture and the International Federation for Humans Rights issued a communiqué demanding that the states resolve political responsibilities and guarantee the safety of the human rights defender.

 On 5 December 2017, Helena Maleno was summoned to appear before the Moroccan judicial system in the Appeals Court.
 She was accused of "people trafficking, and being in favoring of illegal immigration".
-The charges brought against her, mean she can face up to life imprisonment, just for making calls to rescue services to alert them that people attempting to cross the sea were in danger.
+The charges brought against her, mean she can face up to life imprisonment, for making calls to rescue services to alert them that people attempting to cross the sea were in danger.
 The judge confirmed that the accusations have been based in four criminal reports prepared by the UCRIF (unity of the Spanish Police in charge of border control).
 One investigation that began in 2012 without any judicial control, violates the fundamental rights of the Defendant.
 This was brought to light by the Special Rapporteur on extrajudicial, summary or arbitrary executions and the Special Rapporteur on the situation of Human Rights Defenders of the United Nations in their respective reports on the case.

 The political persecution has been responded to with an international campaign of solidarity under the slogan #DefendiendoAMaleno (#DefendingMaleno).
 More than a thousand organisations and 200 personalities including Javier Bardem, Luis García Montero, Almudena Grandes and Joaquín Sabina among others, endorsed the manifesto in support of Helena.